Undertake a proof of concept process

 - estimate engineering prototype costs.

-- Learn about evaluating your business idea.
+- Learn about exploring and researching your business idea.